Medicaid and Personal Injury Settlements: Is There a Connection?

 3. Medical Expense Planning

-Properly documenting and allocating the settlement funds toward past and future medical expenses may allow the funds to be excluded from the countable assets used in determining Medicaid eligibility.
+Properly documenting and allocating settlement funds for past and future medical expenses may allow those funds to be excluded from the countable assets used to determine Medicaid eligibility.

 How to Protect Your Medicaid Coverage During a Personal Injury Claim